 Within the term brand strategy, the word strategy sometimes conjures up military campaigns or sports.
 It sometimes also sounds like sophisticated theories.
 And it can be wishful thinking on paper that is not acted upon.
 And yet, where would most successful companies be without one?
 In a challenged economy with new competition and customer spending down, it is more important than ever to think and act strategically.

 This is the first of a three-part series discussing the elements that help jumpstart a relevant and sustainable brand strategy.
 Whether you are a business of one, 50 or 5,000, in working with global companies and local businesses, I have learned that relevancy is the key to staying competitive and the path to staying in business.
 And, it cannot be achieved without listening, responding or acting, and evaluating.

-Let’s talk about three approaches to listening first:
+Lets talk about three approaches to good brand strategy starting with listening:

 1. Listening for Loyalty:

 Do you as the leader of your business listen to your customers on a regular basis?